TegaOghoghoX/GMM-Segmentation-Dunnhumby/README.md

 ## ✨ Data Sources
 The Dunnhumby dataset has been obtained from [Kaggle](https://www.kaggle.com/datasets/frtgnn/dunnhumby-the-complete-journey/data?select=hh_demographic.csv)

+AIC & BIC for selecting the optimal number of clusters and determining a balance between model complexity and goodness of fit can be explained further [here](https://vitalflux.com/aic-vs-bic-for-regression-models-formula-examples/)

 ## 🌱 Objectives
 The primary objectives of this clustering project are as follows: